raiden-network/raiden/docs/what_is_the_red_eyes_release.rst

 The restrictions made to the Red Eyes release in order to mitigate risk in case of unexpected security issues are the following:

-- A user cannot create a token network.
-(There will only be a single token network)
+- A user cannot create a token network. `W-ETH <https://weth.io/>`_ will be the only registered token.
-- The combined deposit of one channel is limited to 0.15 ETH.
-So 0.075 ETH worth of tokens per node.
+- The combined deposit of one channel is limited to 0.15 W-ETH.
+So 0.075 W-ETH worth of tokens per node.
-- The total combined deposit of all channels across the whole network is limited to 250 ETH.
+- The total combined deposit of all channels across the whole network is limited to 250 W-ETH.

 Below is a list of features included in the Red Eyes release along with a list of things that are scheduled for future releases and limitations of the release.